SamArsanios/cabin-quest-api/README.md

 - Clone the repo `https://github.com/SamArsanios/cabin-quest`
 - cd `into` the project
 - To install all dependencies and necessary gems, run `bundle installl`
-- Run rails `db:create`
+- Run `rails db:create`
-- Run rails `db:migrate`
+- Run `rails db:migrate`
 - Run `rails server` to run rails application in your local server
-- To run tests write `bundle exec rspec` on the terminal
+- To run tests type `bundle exec rspec` on the terminal

 ## Author